Who's Behind Listverse?

 At the time, he was friends (or at least acquaintances) with real-life super-spy Ian Fleming.
 Just what kind of impact Crowley had in the war years is up for debate.
-There are some claims that he was a spy and some saying that, even going back to World War I, he was posing as a German supporter to drum up a significant amount of crazy in order to help sway the Americans to join the war on the side of the British.
+Some claim that he was a spy and some saying that even going back to World War I, he was posing as a German supporter to drum up a significant amount of crazy to help sway the Americans to join the war on the side of the British.

 Aleister also said that he had the ear of Winston Churchill, and when it came time to develop a symbol that would rally the Allied troops, he was the one that came up with the “V for Victory” salute.
-More than just an inspirational sign, it was also designed to strike fear in the hearts of Nazi occultists.
+It was more than just an inspirational sign; it was also designed to strike fear in the hearts of Nazi occultists.
 The swastika, which gained its power from the Sun and solar energy, was a powerful thing; that’s why the Nazis chose it, after all.
 Crowley stated that the “V for Victory” sign was just as powerful in its opposition.
-Supposedly, it was a magical, mystical sign that invoked the power of Apophis and Typhon and channeled their destructive forces to fight for those who wielded it.
+Supposedly, it was a magical, mystical sign that invoked the power of Apophis and Typhon and channeled their destructive forces into fighting for those who wielded it.